UNIVAC: History and structure

 The United States Army requested a UNIVAC computer from Congress in 1951.
 Colonel Wade Heavey explained to the Senate subcommittee that the national mobilization planning involved multiple industries and agencies: "This is a tremendous calculating process...there are equations that can not be solved by hand or by electrically operated computing machines because they involve millions of relationships that would take a lifetime to figure out."
 Heavey told the subcommittee it was needed to help with mobilization and other issues similar to the invasion of Normandy that were based on the relationships of various groups.

 The UNIVAC was manufactured at Remington Rand's former Eckert-Mauchly Division plant on W Allegheny Avenue in Philadelphia, Pennsylvania.
 Remington Rand also had an engineering research lab in Norwalk, Connecticut, and later bought Engineering Research Associates (ERA) in St. Paul, Minnesota.
 In 1953 or 1954 Remington Rand merged their Norwalk tabulating machine division, the ERA "scientific" computer division, and the UNIVAC "business" computer division into a single division under the UNIVAC name.
 This severely annoyed those who had been with ERA and with the Norwalk laboratory.

 In 1955 Remington Rand merged with Sperry Corporation to become Sperry Rand.
 General Douglas MacArthur, then the chairman of the Board of Directors of Remington Rand, was chosen to continue in that role in the new company.
 Harry Franklin Vickers, then the President of Sperry Corporation, continued as president and CEO of Sperry Rand.
 The UNIVAC division of Remington Rand was renamed the Remington Rand Univac division of Sperry Rand.
 William Norris was put in charge as Vice-President and General Manager reporting to the President of the Remington Rand Division (of Sperry Rand).

 The following is a list of the General Managers/Presidents of the Division.
-There was a some degree of internal organisation turmoil from the period of the creation of Sperry Rand in 1955 right into the early 1960s.
+There was some degree of internal organisation turmoil from the period of the creation of Sperry Rand in 1955 right into the early 1960s.
 This culminated in the resignation of William Norris in 1957 and would continue until the early 1960s with the decentralisation of the former Remington Group and the promotion of UNIVAC to a full division of Sperry Rand.